thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 * In this page, you will have access to the different information of your endpoint, code samples to consume it from Python or C# but also a page to directly test your model.
 <img src="images/aml/24-aml-studio.PNG" height= 400>

+>Note: for a sample Python program, have a look at [testForecast.py](scripts/testForecast.py)

 ## Test the Payment Delay/Offset Prediction
 Select the `Test` tab and insert values coming from the `SalesPaymentsFull` view created at the beginning to replace the `example_value` value for the different fields and run the model.